Alert

 • Does your employer have modified work available?
 If so, what type of duties are available (description)?
 Has modified work been offered to you?
 Was it offered in writing?
 What is the actual or expected start date?
 Did you accept the offer?
 If not, why?

 • Are you able to do any or all of your job on a part-time basis?
 What activities are you able to do at home right now?
 Do you drive?
 What light chores are you doing around the house?
 Could the chores or driving be a modified work opportunity at the jobsite?
+Are there any tools or equipment that would help you perform some of your job duties?

 • When do you think you will be able to return to work?